Paincakess/paincakess.github.io/_tabs/about.md

 ## Summary

-As a passionate penetration tester, I specialize in evaluating the security of web applications, APIs, and networks.
-My goal is to identify vulnerabilities and provide effective remediation solutions to improve clients' overall security.
-While I focus on web security, I am also interested in cloud (AWS and Azure) and container security.
-I strive to enhance my expertise in these areas to help clients stay ahead of potential security risks and protect their critical assets.
+As a penetration tester, I am dedicated to identifying security vulnerabilities in Web applications, APIs, network infrastructures, and Active Directory environments.
+My goal is not only to uncover weaknesses but to provide clear, practical recommendations that help organizations strengthen their defenses effectively.

+I stay current with the latest security trends and collaborate closely with development and operations teams to integrate security seamlessly into their workflows.
+By combining technical expertise with a collaborative approach, I help develop strong, secure systems that protect key assets and align with business priorities.

 ## Achievements